-The interactive map is a tool to present and enter the location of places.
+The interactive map (based on Leaflet) is a tool to present and enter the location of places.
+PostGIS is used for creating and manipulating spatial data.

 With the magnifying glass icon in the upper left you can search for (current) places at GeoNames.